JasonLocklin/Dissertation/VWM/Introduction.md

 non-neglected space [@Husain2001; @Danckert2006; @Malhotra2005;
 @Striemer2013].

-Non-lateralized selective attention and sustained attention are strongly correlated with both neglect severity, and recovery over time [@Husain2003].
+Non-lateralized selective attention, and sustained attention, are strongly correlated with both neglect severity and recovery over time [@Husain2003].
 Further, remediation of these non-spatial deficits can improve spatial neglect symptoms [@Robertson1995].
 This has lead some to go so far as to speculate that the